A security certificate:

 - is often called a personal certificate (if it is issued to an individual rather than an organisation)

-The Information Security Office issues security certificates for secure web servers in the otago.ac.nz domain.
+IT Assurance and Cyber Security issues security certificates for secure web servers in the otago.ac.nz domain.
 These security certificates:

 - are obtained via AusCERT and validated by Comodo